Llanymynech wharf

 Limestone was carried to the wharf from the quarries to the north by horse and cart initially, then on basic tramways from the early 19th century.
 Lime was needed for mortar in buildings and to fertilise farmland.
 Limekilns – where limestone was burned with coal to break it down into lime – sprang up in Llanymynech and elsewhere along the canal.

-The wharf’s decline began when the Cambrian Railways opened its branch line to Llanymynech in 1863.
-It’s thought that the wharf was disused by about 1900.
-The lime industry continued to thrive.
 A large Hoffman kiln (named after its German inventor, Friedrich Hoffman) was built c.1899 alongside the railway.
-You can see its tall chimney above the trees north of the wharf on the English side.
+Its tall chimney is visible above the trees north of the wharf on the English side.
 This unusually well preserved rectangular kiln has 14 chambers for continuous operation.
 Limestone was burned in some chambers while others were being emptied or loaded.
 The Hoffman kiln closed in 1914 and the railway in 1965.
+You can see old photos of a Hoffman kiln on our page about Porthgain brickworks, Pembrokeshire.

 The community-run visitor centre beside the canal, west of the road bridge, hosts displays about the canal and local crafts.
 It sometimes provides canal trips on its boat, named George Watson Buck.